dellemcsql/dso/docs/README.md

 The server BIOS module can also update these settings.
 >**Caution:** Make sure there are no applications running on the server when changing any of the BIOS settings.

+Reffer [BIOS module example section] for details about how to use this module with DSO.

 ## Linux OS Module
 The Linux operating system module allows an administrator to report on the Huge Pages configuration.
 It also checks several OS kernel settings using a custom Microsoft SQL Server-tuned profile.
 This profile was created by the Dell engineering team to quickly apply OS settings that improve database performance.
 The tuned profile is used by the existing Linux tuned-adm tool to: